bruno78/bruno78.github.io/_posts/2017-09-09-create-angular-components-faster.md

 }

 ```
-Not only it generates a folder with the name you've specified in the data-component attribute, including the TypeScript file, css file, html file with your content, but also the unit test file.
+Not only does it generate a folder with the name you've specified in the data-component attribute, including the TypeScript file, css file, html file with your content, but also the unit test file.
 Pretty cool, eh?

 Also your template.html file remains intact.
 You can either remove it or redo your components whenever you want.

-Well, this is it for today.
-A big thanks to Alexey Okhrimenko (@aiboy on Github) for creating this great tool, and if you want visit his github page or see the repo, please go [here](https://github.com/aiboy/create-angular-components)
+Well, that's it for today.
+A big thank you to Alexey Okhrimenko (@aiboy on Github) for creating this great tool, and if you want to visit his github page or see the repo, please go [here](https://github.com/aiboy/create-angular-components).